Incoming Freshman Fall 2014

 - Enclosure 1: Orientation Guide

-- NEW!
-Enclosure 2: Cross Registration Instructions NEW!
-Cross Registration Form
+- Enclosure 3: Cross Registration Instructions Cross Registration Form

 All incoming freshman must complete the documentation listed below as soon as possible and well in advance of freshman orientation.
 These forms will facilitate your administrative check-in into the Battalion and ensure a smooth transition.
 Download all the following forms, read the instructions carefully and make sure you complete everything that is required by the instructions below.
 If you have any questions, please contact the recruiting officer, LT Erik Gardner, by email email@example.com or phone 225-771-4451.

 - Enclosure 3: Direct Deposit form

 - Enclosure 4: College Program Standard Release Form